Digital-Identity-Labs/smee/README.md

 * [SmeeFeds](https://github.com/Digital-Identity-Labs/smee_feds) - a federation management extension for use in research, testing and development.
 SmeeFeds has a built-in list of many education and research federations.
+* [SmeeView](https://github.com/Digital-Identity-Labs/smee_view) - an experimental package for extracting information
+  from metadata XML - if it's in there, SmeeView should make it easy to extract and process.
+* SmeeOrgs (Coming Soon) - Extract, merge and enhance Organization information from metadata
+* SmeeLogos (Coming Soon) - Fetch, process and audit logo data in metadata

 ## Examples